Imperal Docs

 Every paid action call generates earnings split between you (the developer) and the Imperal platform:

-total_cost = base_price + platform_fee (what user pays)
+total_cost = base_price + platform_fee (what the user pays)

 The split depends on your developer tier (see Developer Tiers for caps + break-even math):